nicoletrogers/nibrsbook/docs/victim.md

 ### Demographics

+As only people have demographics, these variables only apply when the victim is an individual or a law enforcement officer.
+The demographics here cover victim age, race, sex, ethnicity, and whether they live in the jurisdiction of the agency where they were victimized.
+For the following graphs I'll be using all victims, not separating by if they are an "individual" or a law enforcement officer.

 #### Residence status

-Only for when victim is individual or law enforcement officer

 <div class="figure" style="text-align: center">